-At the 9th ASEAN Summit held on 7 October 2003 in Bali, Indonesia, ASEAN Heads of States/ Governments signed the Bali Concord II (http://www.asean.org/15159.htm) and declared the establishment of an ASEAN Community, which comprises the political, economic and security communities.
+At the 9th ASEAN Summit held on 7 October 2003 in Bali, Indonesia, ASEAN Heads of States/Governments signed the Bali Concord II36 and declared the establishment of an ASEAN Community, which comprises the political, economic and security communities.
 The ASEAN Economic Community (AEC) will be the realisation of the end-goal of economic integration as outlined in the ASEAN Vision 2020.
-To achieve AEC, the Summit adopted the Recommendations of the High Level Task Force on ASEAN Economic Integration (HLTF)17.
+To achieve AEC, the Summit adopted the Recommendations of the High Level Task Force on ASEAN Economic Integration (HLTF).37